 Due to the fact that companies are dealing with large data sets, powerful computing is needed.
 On the job, you’ll work with your team in a data science environment that likely runs on a GPU to avoid processing lag.

 Whereas deep data sets need big processing power, you can easily set up and run a professional data science environment on your own computer.
-This is especially true when you are just starting out in the field and also owing to the fact you’ll usually use a remote server for any computing-heavy projects.
+This is especially true when you are just starting out in the field and also because you’ll usually use a remote server for any computing-heavy projects.

 Data36.com suggests the best computers/laptops from data science are: